Conveuropean logo

 Dismantling the Palace of the Republic

 The first time I went to Berlin back in 2006 I noticed there was this ugly building "under construction".
 I was curious and I took a picture that was buried in my hard drive.
-Today when I was cleaning up my computer I found this picture again and I realized they were not building anything, but it was actually the other way around: They were dismantling the "Palace of the Republic".
+Today, when I was cleaning up my computer, I found this photo again and I realized they were not building anything, but it was actually the other way around: they were dismantling the "Palace of the Republic".
 This building was the seat of the parliament of the German Democratic Republic.
-A couple of years later I visited Berlin and the construction was gone.
+A couple of years later, I visited Berlin, and the construction was gone.
 Berlin will always be one of my favorite cities in Europe.

 East Berlin, Berlin, Germany

-The first I visited Berlin in the summer of 2006 I fell in love of that really interesting city.
-I like history and you can breath 20th century history everywhere in this city.
-When we were walking around with some of my colleagues we passed next to this statue of Marx and Engels and that was a good reminder that once this was East Berlin, the capital of the GDR.
+The first time I visited Berlin in the summer of 2006, I fell in love with that really interesting city.
+I like history, and you can breathe 20th-century history everywhere in this city.
+When we were walking around with some of my colleagues, we passed next to this statue of Marx and Engels, and that was a good reminder that once this was East Berlin, the capital of the GDR.